Michael-Meade/snackhack2/README.md

 ## Extracting Emails & Phone Numbers.

 Scraping Emails or phone numbers from a site could be used to attemp to Social Engineer a user from that site via email, phone or SMS.
 Not all phishing emails or texts contain miss spellings or improper grammar.
-Some common technique used when writting phishing emails or messages include the following:
+Some common techniques used when writting phishing emails or messages include the following:

 - Intimidation
 - Scarcity